Greenhouse gas inventory: Sharing emissions responsibility

 Thus far it has been implied that one must implement either production-based accounting or consumption-based accounting.
 However, there are arguments that the answer lies somewhere in the middle i.e. emissions should be shared between the importing and exporting countries.
 This approach asserts that although it is the final consumer that ultimately initiates the production, the activities that create the product and associated pollution also contribute to the producing country's GDP.
 This topic is still developing in the literature principally through works by Rodrigues et al., Lenzen et al., Marques et al. as well as through empirical studies by such as Andrew and Forgie.
 Crucially it proposes that at each stage of the supply chain the emissions are shared by some pre-defined criteria between the different actors involved.

 Whilst this approach of sharing emissions responsibility seems advantageous, the controversy arises over what these pre-defined criteria should be.
 Two of the current front runners are Lenzen et al. who say “the share of responsibility allocated to each agent should be proportional to its value added” and Rodrigues et al. who say it should be based on “the average between an agent's consumption-based responsibility and income-based responsibility” (quoted in Marques et al.).
 As no criteria set has been adequately developed and further work is needed to produce a finished methodology for a potentially valuable concept.

-The future
+Trends

 Measures of regions' GHG emissions are critical to climate policy.
 It is clear that production-based emissions accounting, the currently favoured method for policy-making, significantly underestimates the level of GHG emitted by excluding emissions embodied in international trade.
 Implementing consumption-based accounting which includes such emissions, developed countries take a greater share of GHG emissions and consequently the low level of emissions commitments for developing countries are not as important.
 Not only does consumption-based accounting encompass global emissions, it promotes good environmental behaviour and increases participation by reducing competitiveness.